MFA: Printmaking Concentration

 The Master of Fine Arts (MFA) program in art with an emphasis in printmaking is a 3-year program and has a 40-year history of producing top MFA professionals in this field.
 Alumni of this graduate program are located in art faculty and art administration positions throughout the country.
 The School of Art is accredited by the National Association of Schools of Art and Design.

 The program is structured to give the student the ability to explore the various aspects of printmaking and its link with contemporary technology.
-In addition to a major area of study, which is 21 credits, the student is required to complete 12 credit hours in a minor area of study.
-Each student receives a studio space and 24 hour access to the facility.
+In addition to a major area of study, which is 21 credit hours, the student is recommended to complete 12 credit hours in a minor area of study.
+Each student receives a studio space and 24-hour access to the facility.